Skip to main content

 Designing and creating a schema is a very large part of building an p2panda application.
 The other part is implementing the interface!
 Suddenly we're back at normal web development: Spending long time figuring out how to set up TypeScript, Webpack, some linters like eslint and prettier etc., building React components and views integrating a router and so on.
 If you are a web developer then this part will be very familiar to you, so let's focus rather on the parts which make it a special p2panda application.

-To build something with p2panda in TypeScript or JavaScript we can use the package p2panda-js.
+To build something with p2panda in TypeScript or JavaScript we can use the package shirokuma.
 With it we can do the most important things: 1.
 Initialise the WebAssembly code 2.
 Generate a key pair 3.
-Create p2panda operations and entries 4.
-Send them to a node 5.
-Query documents from a node to display them in the app.
+Create and send p2panda operations to a node.
+We query documents back from the node using a lightweight GraphQL client.

 Let's go through them step by step!